NUCCA and Headaches

 - Mental Health

 The NUCCA assessments used in the Atlas correction procedure improved significantly.
 Patients reported noteworthy improvement in pain symptoms with improved quality of life after NUCCA care.
-NUCCA could be the one of the most appropriate procedures to address these non-migrainous or cervicogenic headaches.
-Continued investigation including a control group would reveal much needed information.
+The results showed that NUCCA and headaches indeed have a strong connection.
+With enough NUCCA adjustment, a patient suffering from non-migrainous or cervicogenic headaches can experience lasting pain relief.
+Continued investigation including a control group would reveal much-needed information.

-Click here to find a NUCCA Doctor in your area.
+Click here to find a NUCCA and headaches chiropractor in your area.

 Palmer JP, Dickholtz MD.
 Improvement in radiographic measurements, posture, pain & quality of life in nonmigraine headache patients undergoing upper cervical chiropractic care: a retrospective practice based study.
 J Vert Sublux Res.
 2009 Jun;1:1-11.